16 Five Senses Activities + 30 5 Senses Books

 Never Touch a Porcupine by Rosie Greening, illustrated by Stuart Lynch

 Silicone textures with bumps and swirls give fingers plenty to touch and feel.
-A darling, sensory introduction to animals!
+A darling, sensory introduction to 5 senses and animals!

 Touch the lambs, goslings, puppies, and more to feel their fur and feathers.